Charlestown (CDP), New Hampshire

-Charlestown is a census-designated place (CDP) and the main village in the town of Charlestown, Sullivan County, New Hampshire, United States.
+Charlestown is a census-designated place (CDP) and the main village in the town of Charlestown, New Hampshire, United States.
 The population of the CDP was 1,078 at the 2020 census, out of 4,806 in the entire town.

 Geography

 The CDP is in the western part of Charlestown, on the east side of the Connecticut River, which forms the Vermont state line.
 From the river, the CDP border extends north up Clay Brook to Fling Road and Acworth Road.
 The border then turns south along a power line clearing that runs east of the village area, following it to Dickerson Brook and then southwest to Almar Street.
 The border then turns northwest up Meadow Road before continuing straight to Lower Landing Road, where it turns west and runs to the Connecticut River.

 New Hampshire Route 12 is Charlestown's Main Street, leading north 10 mi to Claremont and south 7 mi to North Walpole, across the Connecticut from Bellows Falls, Vermont.
 New Hampshire Route 11 crosses the Connecticut 1 mi north of Charlestown village, providing access to Interstate 91, which leads north 30 mi to White River Junction, Vermont, and south 34 mi to Brattleboro, Vermont.

 According to the U.S. Census Bureau, the Charlestown CDP has a total area of 2.6 sqkm, of which 2.5 sqkm are land and 0.1 sqkm, or 4.68%, are water.